Investigating the performance of multi-objective optimization when learning Bayesian Networks: Results

+As an additional test, we analyzed and compared the performance of NSGA-II and SPEA2, to verify that all results and observations concerning the comparison between HC and MOO were independent from the specific algorithm used.
+As can be noted from Figure \ref{fig:spea2}, NSGA-II and SPEA2 solutions are characterized by the same values of both objective functions, and the optimal Pareto fronts dominate both the HC solutions and the ground truth, corroborating the observations reported above.

-Finally, we show in Figure \ref{fig:comparison} a structural comparison of an optimal solution produced by NSGA-II (on the left) which completely dominates the ground truth (on the right).
-The structures of the two networks are radically different, sharing a few edges and thus explaining the low precision and recall scores observed in our results.
+In order to provide an example of the peculiarities of the dominant solutions found by the MOO algorithm, we show in Figure \ref{fig:comparison} a comparison of the structures of an optimal BN produced by NSGA-II (left) that completely dominates the ground truth (right).
+The structures of the two networks are radically different, sharing a few edges and thus explaining the low precision and recall scores observed in all results presented in this work.
 Interestingly, some children nodes of the ground truth BN are identified as parents in the solution found by NSGA-II (e.g., variable $V_2$) and vice versa (e.g., variable $V_5$).
-We again stress the fact that, in real world scenarios, the structure of the ground truth is completely unknown, so that the log-likelihood represents the only viable estimation of the quality of the putative solution.
-Thus, the individual found by NSGA-II would be accepted as an optimal solution to the problem.
+We stress the fact that, in real world scenarios, the structure of the ground truth is completely unknown; therefore, the log-likelihood represents the only viable estimation of the quality of the putative solutions.
+Thus, the best individuals found by NSGA-II would be accepted as optimal solutions to the problem.

+We repeated our experiments on a real world BN that is commonly used in literature as a benchmark, i.e., the causal signaling networks presented by Sachs \emph{et al}. \cite{sachs2005causal}, which is characterized by $11$ variables corresponding to the proteins PKC, PKA, Raf, Mek, Erk, Akt, Jnk, P38, PIP2, PIP3 and Plcg.
+In this test, we performed $30$ inferences of the BN.
+During each run we exploited $50$ samples, to test the most difficult scenario for the algorithms.
+The results of this test are shown in Figure \ref{fig:sachs} and confirm the validity of our previous findings: NSGA-II was able to identify a Pareto front that dominates both HC and the ground truth from the point of view of log-likelihood, retaining the same complexity in terms of number of arcs.
+Interestingly, in this test, the average performance of HC for both AIC and BIC regularizator is the same.